William Marks for Congress

 A DECORATED COMBAT VETERAN AND AWARD-WINNING NAVY COMMUNICATOR

-William and his family moved to Texas after a 22-year career in the military and 6-year career at Meta.
-Marks is a combat veteran, six time Navy communications award winner, and U.S. Atlantic Fleet Destroyer Squadron 24 Shiphandler of the Year.
-He and his family live in Arlington.
+I’m a combat veteran, six time Navy communications award winner, and U.S. Atlantic Fleet Destroyer Squadron 24 Shiphandler of the Year, and Macarthur Foundation/United Way Courage Project award winner.

-In 2025 Marks founded Operation Caged Bird and raised more than $70,000 to provide banned books to students at the U.S. Naval Academy.
-For his efforts he was awarded the Courage Project Award.
+In 2025 I founded Operation Caged Bird and raised more than $70,000 to provide banned books to students at the U.S. Naval Academy.
+After defeating the trump book ban I was awarded the Courage Project Award by the MacArthur Foundation and United Way.

-In his final military assignment, Marks was the senior spokesperson for DoD intelligence issues, leading media engagement and special projects for the Vice President and Ambassador Nikki Haley.
-In this role, he held a Top Secret / SCI security clearance.
+In my final military assignment, I was the senior spokesperson for DoD intelligence issues, leading media engagement and special projects for the Vice President and Ambassador Nikki Haley.
+In this role I held a Top Secret / SCI security clearance.

 Marks was Chief of Media for the U.S. Navy from 2015-2016, directing the Navy’s engagement with national and international journalists, including crisis communications during an international hostage situation, a mass shooting, and roll out of the Navy’s $160 billion budget proposal.

-As communications director for the Navy’s Indo-Asia-Pacific Fleet from 2013-2015, Marks led communications for the Navy’s largest numbered fleet, interacting with 35 maritime nations across 124 million square kilometers of the Pacific Ocean.
-His team at 7th Fleet was awarded the Navy’s Thompson-Ravitz award for best crisis communication plan during the search for missing flight MH370 in 2014, giving 182 on-the-record interviews over the 30-day crisis.
-It was his sixth time receiving the Navy’s highest award for public affairs.
+As communications director for the Navy’s Indo-Asia-Pacific Fleet from 2013-2015, I led communications for the Navy’s largest numbered fleet, interacting with 35 maritime nations across Asia.
+My team at 7th Fleet was awarded the Navy’s Thompson-Ravitz award for best crisis communication plan during the search for missing flight MH370, giving 182 on-the-record interviews over the 30-day crisis.
+It was my sixth time receiving the Navy’s highest award for public affairs.

-During his tour aboard aircraft carrier USS Abraham Lincoln from 2009-2011, his team was awarded best internal communication program in the Navy, best overall communication program in the Navy, and best newspaper in the fleet.
+During my deployment aboard aircraft carrier USS Abraham Lincoln from 2009-2011, my team was awarded best internal communication program in the Navy, best overall communication program in the Navy, and best newspaper in the fleet.

-During his first assignment in the Pentagon in 2004, Marks was named director of Navy community relations, and in 2005 was named lead spokesperson for environmental, medical and legal issues.
-Additional public affairs assignments include graduate school at San Diego State University, assistant director for personnel communications, and Executive Officer onboard “Old Ironsides” in Boston, representing the Navy to ambassadors, governors, and hundreds of thousands of visitors after 9/11.
+Additional assignments include graduate school at San Diego State University, assistant director for personnel communications, and Executive Officer onboard “Old Ironsides”, representing the Navy to ambassadors, governors, and hundreds of thousands of visitors after 9/11.
 At sea, Marks served aboard USS Gettysburg (CG 64) and USS Spruance (DD 963), USS Abraham Lincoln (CVN 72) and USS Blue Ridge (LCC 19).
 While on Spruance he was named a U.S. Atlantic Fleet “Shiphandler of the Year.”

 Credentials